proxmox-ve/proxmox-repo-sync-scripts/README.md

 ## preparements

-1. check free disk space, should be minimum 1,5G at least
+1. check free disk space, should be minimum 3G at least, since the base checkout will be about almost 1,5G already

 2. get a list of all repositories